Fospice—End-of-Life Hospice Care

 Are you willing to open your heart to an animal that might only have a few months to live, but we’re not ready to give up on?
 These animals may need fluids, daily monitoring and that little extra TLC that one can only give in a home environment.
-To learn more, call 415.522.3542 or email email@example.com .
+To learn more, email email@example.com .
 Read our Fospice Manual (1MB PDF).

 What it Takes

 We need people who are willing to open their hearts and homes to shelter animals with a life-limiting terminal illness.
 Fospice parents offer homeless animals the opportunity to live out their lives in a loving home.
 They need to be able to get the animal to us within 30 minutes, if necessary.
 And they need to be comfortable working with us to determine the animal’s quality of life and when the time has come to say goodbye.
 We provide food, medications and 24-hour support.
 This is the chance to give a shelter animal the greatest gift of all—a loving home at the end of its life.

 If you’re an animal lover interested in providing love, nourishment and heaps of TLC to animals at their end of life, email firstname.lastname@example.org with questions.
 You can download your foster care volunteer paperwork here:

 - General volunteer registration form with waivers